 This score is available free of charge.
-Just click the 'Download & Print' button above.
+Just click the 'Print' button above the score.

 The included work is a suite for brass band set out in three movements, and is initially dedicated to Morecambe Band as part of a competition entry to celebrate their centenary year, 2004.
 The inspiration for the work comes from the role of the Royal Air Force, and is a tribute to the courage and bravery of serving personnel both past and present.

 The first movement is a march in traditional style entitled ?Marching on Air?.
 This movement has an unashamedly triumphant air about it, as it portrays a fly past and salute to the pilots, aircrew and aircraft synonymous with the First and Second World Wars.

 The second movement entitled ?An Elegy to the Stricken?.
 Here the music is sombre, and is directed towards the harrowing and dangerous tasks of rescue.
 Be it the rescue of disaster victims or the inevitable casualties of war.
 A feature of this movement is the steady drum beat representing the relentless beat of propellers or rotor blades.